vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/omnia_startup.rst

 	* The script prompts you to provide the path for the Omnia shared path, which can be a NFS share path or even a local filepath.

-	* Sets up the Omnia root password: The script prompts you to provide a combination of alphanumeric characters, which will be used as password to facilitate direct access to the Omnia container.
+	* Sets up the Omnia root password: The script prompts you to provide a combination of alphanumeric characters, which will be used as password to facilitate direct access to the ``omnia_core`` container.
 	.. caution:: Do not use ``[],\,|,&,;,`,<>,*,?!,$,(),{},[]]`` characters in your password.

 	* The script generates SSH key pair and stores them in the ``/root/.ssh`` folder for both OIM and the containers.